RGodwinDev/AdventofCode2023/README.md

 	Part 1
 		This is pathfinding with the restriction that we can move max 3 times in a direction before having to turn.
+		I'll come back to this later, but first thing that came to mind was using djikstras.

 Day 18 - Lavaduct Lagoon